My Generation (American game show)

 My Generation is a game show on VH1 that was hosted by comedian Craig Shoemaker and announced by Lindsay Stoddart.
-Its 48 episodes aired for a brief period in 1998, and due to its similar format and emphasis on music, is considered to be a semi-revival of the 1969 ABC series The Generation Gap.
+Its 48 episodes aired for a brief period in 1998, and due to its similar format and emphasis on music is considered to be a semi-revival of the 1969 ABC series The Generation Gap.

 Format

-Two pairs of players from different graduation years – 1960 to 1995, typically 10–20 years apart – competed in a game of musical knowledge for a chance to win a trip.
+Two pairs of players from different graduation years – 1960 to 1995, typically 10–20 years apart – competed in a game of musical knowledge for a chance to win a grand prize.

-Round 1: The Singles Round
+The Singles Round

 Five categories were displayed, each with a question set for both teams' generations, and the winners of a coin toss chose the first set.
 Questions frequently had a brief skit or performance associated with them, similar to the MTV game show Remote Control.

 The first question in a set was asked as a toss-up open for all players to buzz-in individually.
 A correct answer awarded 50 points and the right to play a follow-up question for 100 points if desired, directed at the partner of the player who had answered the toss-up.
 If the partner answered the follow-up correctly, the team was asked a 200-point bonus question.
 A miss on any question passed control to the opponents and allowed them to answer if they chose; missing the toss-up or follow-up also deducted the relevant amount from a team's score.

 A question set went out of play as soon as any of the following occurred: